daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ## Goal

-Identify and summarize common data (themes) in natural language datasets via text clustering.
+Identify and summarize common data in natural language via text clustering.
-* Themes should cover the main topics/sub-topics within the given dataset and be backed by data.
+* Clusters should cover the main topics/sub-topics within the given text and be backed by both the raw data and generated summaries.
-* The pipeline should be reproducible, easy to run/extend to new datasets, and be automated from A-Z.
+* The clustering pipeline should be reproducible, easy to run/extend to new datasets, and automated from start to finish.

 ## Citations